2019/2020 Competency-Based Task/Competency List for Information Technology Fundamentals (6670/36 weeks)

 Exploring Internet Fundamentals

-- Identify the elements that are required to connect to the Internet.
+- Identify the necessary elements that are required to connect to the Internet.

 - Describe the concept of IP addresses and the Domain Name System (DNS).

-- Explore the types and features of various Web browsers.
+- Compare the types and features of various web browsers.

 - Explain file transfer mechanisms.